GOP Budget Bill Plans To Sell Over 2 Million Acres Of Public Land Across 11 States, Faces Pushback From Lawmakers And Conservationists

 See Also: Peter Schiff Predicts ‘Worse Financial Crisis Than 2008’ As Fed Holds Rates: ‘The Solution Involves Much Higher Interest Rates’ As Years of Easy Money Trigger Stagflation And Investor Exodus

-Environmental advocate Benji Backer called the proposal a "loser issue" in a social media post, adding, "I've never seen so many conservatives AND liberals stand together as I've seen in opposition to this proposed mass sale of public lands."
+Environmental advocate Benji Backer called the proposal a "loser issue," in a social media post, adding, "I've never seen so many conservatives AND liberals stand together as I've seen in opposition of this proposed mass sale of public lands."

 A recent YouGov poll showed that 71% of Americans do not agree with such land sales, including majorities of both Trump and Harris voters.